 So, Buenos Aires or Santiago?

-In the end, choosing between these cities is difficult and will come down to personal preference.
+In the end, choosing between these cities is challenging and will come down to personal preference.
 If you’re dreaming of a modern city surrounded by mountains, you’ll love Santiago.
 If you prefer a European feel, you might prefer the Porteño experience.
 Whatever you choose, I hope that I have helped to make your decision easier!
+If you’d like to learn more about Argentina, read this detailed guide of facts about Argentina.
+For Chile, check out these 15 interesting facts about Chile.